 Use It With the Small Stuff, Too

-I’ve used this simple phrase to help me deal with big problems in my life, but it also works with daily frustrations and obstacles that pop up.
+I’ve used this simple phrase to help me deal with big problems in my life when life is hard, but it also works with daily frustrations and obstacles that pop up.
 Whether it’s an unexpected hospital bill, an argument with someone you love, or a looming deadline–identify the specific problem and say, “This is not okay, and I don’t like dealing with this.
 But I am okay, and I can find a way to cope.”

 This simple saying allows you to get specific about what the problem is and why it bothers you so much, without letting it take over your life.
 It doesn’t make problems disappear or make everything feel like sunshine and rainbows–but it does make tough moments seem a little more manageable.

 Problems, obstacles, challenges.
 They are all a part of life.
 We can’t avoid them, but we can learn to cope with them in a more hopeful way that allows us to experience a little joy even in the face of hardship.

 This post was inspired by an amazing book I just read–Pruned: Blossoming Through Life’s Difficult Seasons by Ariana Mullins.

 Sometimes life throws you a curveball.
 Or two.
 Or it just slugs you in the stomach with no remorse.
 It happens to the best of us.
 We can’t avoid it, when life is hard, but we can avoid falling into the pitfalls of anxiety, paralyzing fear, or total despair.